x-team/handbook/technicalities.md

 # Technicalities {#technicalities}

 Despite the general aversion to systematization without reason, there are some processes that we've found help set up X-Team developers for success.
-The following are the few things that we recommend you know and follow for a great X-Team experience.
+The following are the few things that we think you'll find helpful in being a successful remote developer.

 ## The Core Team {#coreteam}